npaila-x64/feedy-uxd/README.md

    - **2.1.
 Daily food intake logging**:
      Patients can easily record their daily meals either manually or by selecting predefined options within the platform.

-   - **2.2.
-Progress visualization**:
-     Patients and nutritionists will be able to view graphs and reports on the adherence to the nutritional plan, changes in weight, body measurements, calorie intake, and other parameters.

 3. **Patient Management Module**

    - **3.1.
 Patient Management**: